 If you want to up the ante in your gray living room, incorporate thoughtful patterns.
 With a textural armchair, printed throw pillows, and patterned area rug, this living room by Tyler Karu is a masterclass in layering graphic prints.
 Because the designer stuck with monochromatic colors and fairly small-scale prints, the living room feels opulent but not over the top.

 Give Off an Inviting Ambiance

 When it comes to painting your walls, white might be the go-to hue.
 However, white walls can run the risk of feeling sterile.
-We love how Havenly’s Vivian Torres created a warm, inviting atmosphere by coating the walls in a soft gray shade and then grounded the room with a slightly darker gray rug.
-From the built-in bookshelves to the hints of purple, this living room feels incredibly cozy and plenty chic.
+We love how Havenly’s Vivian Torres created a warm, inviting atmosphere by coating the walls in a soft gray shade, then grounded the room with a slightly darker gray rug.
+From the built-in bookshelves to the hints of purple, this living room feels incredibly cozy and chic.

 Mix Shades of Gray

 Why settle for one shade of gray when you can mix several?
 While she didn't quite reach 50 shades, designer Gillian Segal offers some visual intrigue by pairing her light gray walls with a curvy charcoal couch and sculptural stone-colored accents.
 She also adds black, white, and brown details to turn gray into a statement.
 The result?
 A living room that’s sophisticated but comfortable.